VelislavKarastoychev/euriklis-validator/README.md

 The ***euriklis - validator*** package is a javascript tool for analyzing, testing and validating of javascript types under some conditions.
 # Installation

-To install the euriklis-validator package just run in the terminal the following command:
+To install the euriklis-validator package just run the following command in the terminal:

 ```sh
 npm install @euriklis/validator --save